 The Company's activities are spread across a significant number of smaller customers and the Company therefore has a relatively low level of exposure to external credit risk.
-Whilst this risk has increased as a result of the COVID-19 crisis, the company is maintaining strong debt recovery into 2022/23.
+The company is maintaining strong debt recovery into 2024/25.

 Liquidity risk